wokwi/wokwi-docs/docs/vscode/migrating.md

     The `build` directory is where the built artifacts will be created, which you will need to refer to in a later step.

-    All of the source files should go in `main.c`.
+    All of the source files should go in `main`.
 If you have multiple source files, you should also update the `CMakelists.txt` file in the same directory to include any other files which need to be built.

   </TabItem>
   <TabItem value="Zephyr" label="Zephyr">